immutant/immutant/docs/migration-guide.md

 ## immutant.registry REMOVED

-## immutant.repl
+## immutant.repl -> immutant.wildfly.repl

 Still there, but with a different API.
-It's now only used inside the container, and is incomplete ATM - it likely needs to expose middleware support.
+It's now only used inside the container.

 ## immutant.resource-util REMOVED